Product Redesign & Engineering

 PLEASE NOTE: These safety changes affect ALL vehicles sold or leased in the United States regardless of where they are made.

 - As of May 2018, all new vehicles are required to have a rearview camera as standard equipment.
 The number of reported backover incidents are beginning to decrease as more vehicles are purchased with rearview cameras.

 - Safer “scoop to roll up” power window switches have now been installed in all vehicles since October 2010.
 The dangerous rocker and toggle power window switches are no longer allowed.
 The number of power window strangulations and injuries have gone down drastically since the installation of these new safer window switches.

 - Internal trunk release mechanisms are now required in all vehicles beginning with model year 2002 and newer.
-It doesn’t matter where on earth a vehicle is manufactured; but if it is sold or leased in the US an internal glow-in-the-dark trunk release can be found in the trunk.
-There has not been one fatality in the trunk of a vehicle that contains a glow-in‐dark release mechanism.
+There has not been one fatality in the trunk of a vehicle that contains a glow-in-the-dark release mechanism.
+ZERO!

 - All vehicles with automatic transmissions are required as of 2010 to be equipped with a system that requires the brake pedal to be depressed before the car can be shifted out of park (brake-to-shift interlock).
 There has been a significant decrease in the number of children injured or killed from inadvertently setting vehicles into motion.